-Sustainable architecture is the architecture that puts emphasis on the minimum impact on the environment by increasing efficiency, innovative use of materials and technology, and focuses on self-sufficiency in terms of energy requirements, etc. Sustainable architecture employs a design approach which is sensitive towards the ecological context to the built environment.
+Sustainable architecture is the architecture that puts emphasis on the minimum impact on the environment by increasing efficiency, innovative use of materials and technology, and focuses on self-sufficiency in terms of energy requirements, etc. Sustainable architecture employs a design approach that is sensitive to the ecological context of the built environment.
 As the climate crisis deepens, we find ourselves turning to sustainable architecture for answers.
 All over the world architects have approached sustainable architecture in various different ways.

 Let’s take a look at Australia’s ten most sustainable buildings which are inspiring works of sustainable architecture.